-These letters were all written close together (Acts 28:30), during the 2 years Paul was under house arrest-from February, 60, to March, 62.
+These middle letters were all written close together (at the end of Acts-20:30), during the 2 years Paul was under house arrest-from February 60 to March 62.
 Most likely...

-Ephesians was written Autumn, 60 Colossians and Philemon-Autumn, 61 Philippians-early Spring, 62
+Ephesians was written Autumn 60 Colossians and Philemon-Autumn 61 Philippians-early Spring 62